 Two tiers.
 AED 125 (USD 34) for a two-course lunch and AED 250 (USD 68) for a three-course dinner.
 Drinks, 10 percent service charge, and 5 percent VAT are typically excluded.

 Bookings for 2026 are exclusive to the Careem DineOut app.
-Restaurants release slots in waves, so checking morning and evening across the 17 days catches re-releases.
+Restaurants release slots in waves, so checking morning and evening across whole month catches re-releases.

 No, in almost every case.
 Restaurants set their own drink-pairing options at additional cost.
 Confirm with the restaurant directly before booking.